ivangru90/camera/README.md

-# fashion_segmentation
+# Camera application

-Application allow you to create images and videos from all available cameras.
+Application allow you to create images and videos from all available cameras on you computer.
 Images/videos will be saved in /data/images, ie. for /data/videos for videos.

-## Camera application
+## Requirements

-Requirements:
+Have to be installed:
 * python 3.9
 * have openh264-1.8.0-win64.dll in application folder for mp4 video format